BLCM/bl3mods/Apocalyptech/README.md

   spawn them in your game; you'll have to edit either `expanded_customization_pools` or `testing_loot_drops` to drop/enable them, if you don't already have them.
+- `manufacturer_lock_*.txt` - Where possible, locks weapon drops to only the specified manufacturer (except for legendary/unique pools, which are left totally alone).
+This also only touches pools in which the manufacturer actually exists, so if you load in the Atlas lock mod, you'll still get the usual range of shotguns, SMGs, and sniper rifles, for instance.
+There's also a few instances of manufacturer-specific loot pools which haven't been touched.

 ## OP Gear Mods